Synthird/textfield-resizes-window/README.md

 ### Opening the jar file (Any operating system)

-You need an openJDK to open the jar file.
+You need an openJDK installed on your device to open the jar file.
 Here are a couple ones to choose:

 - [Amazon Correto](https://aws.amazon.com/corretto/)
 - [Azul Zulu](https://www.azul.com/downloads/?package=jdk#zulu)